A point in the interior of the convex hulls: Preparations for the proof of Theorem

 \section{Preparations for the proof of Theorem~\ref{th:main}}

 A set $A$ is a {\sl positive basis} of $\R^d$ if $\pos A =\R^d$ but $\pos (A\setminus \{a\}) \ne \R^d$ for any $a \in A$.
 One form of Steinitz's theorem is that a positive basis of $\R^d$ has at most $2d$ elements.
-We will need the following result which is due to ~\cite{Dav} and in a slightly different form to Reay~\cite{Reay}.
+We will need the following result which is in Davis~\cite{Dav} and in a slightly different form in Reay~\cite{Reay}.

 \begin{lemma} If $\pos A=\R^d$, then there is a subset $B$ of $A$ that is a positive basis of $\lin B$, the linear span of $B$, and $|B|=\dim \lin B +1$. \end{lemma}

 For the proof of Theorem~\ref{th:main} we use induction on $d$, and the case $d=1$ is trivial.
 So we assume that $d>1$ and that the statement holds in all dimensions less than $d$.
 We have a system of sets $X_i \subset \R^d$ with $\pos X_i=\R^d$ for every $i \in [2d]$ and suppose that no $(2d-1)$-transversal $T$ of the system satisfies $\pos T=\R^d$.